CloudGenUser/sftp-cg-lib/README.md

 - **Args:**
 Needed:
 flag: The string that contains the actinon to execute, can be one of this: CREATEDIRECTORY, DELETEDIRECTORY, DELETEFILE, DOWNLOADIRECTORY, GETFILE, GETLISTFILES, RENAMEFILE, SAVEFILE, UPLOADIRECTORY.
 The string is not case sensitive.
-host: The host where you will connect, can be a url or ip.
+host: The host where where the connection will be stablished, can be a url or ip.
-path: The path wehere you will be working on.
+path: The path that will be used to work on.
-port: The port where you will access to the sftp server.
+port: The port that is open to access to the sftp server.
 username: The username that have grants to connect with the sftp server.
-nameDirectory: The nama of the directory that will be created.
+nameDirectory: The name of the directory that will be created.
-path: The full path where you want to create the directory.
+path: The full path that will be used to create the directory.
 Optionals:
-key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if you use this parameter avoid to use the password parameter, in case you specify the two parameters this will have priority and the password will be ignored.
+key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if this parameter is used avoid to use the password parameter, in case the two parameters are specified this will have priority and the password will be ignored.
 password: This parameter contains the password that can stablish connection with the sftp.

 - **Description:** This request will create a new directory inside the sftp server.
 Is posible to create a complete structure of directory in one request.